 In these terms of service, ‘your content’ means material that you submit to this website.

-You grant Dear Damsels a worldwide, irrevocable, non-exclusive, royalty free license to use, reproduce, adapt, publish and distribute your content in any existing or future media.
+You grant Dear Damsels a worldwide, irrevocable, non-exclusive, royalty free license to use, reproduce, publish and distribute your content in any existing or future media.
 Dear Damsels reserves the right to edit or remove any material submitted to this website, or stored on its servers, hosted and published on this website.